AntonJames-Sistence/Torque/README.md

 Description:

-Feel adrenaline running through your veins!
-Will you become a new street racing champion?
-Drive fast, and beat your opponents!
+Buckle up, step on the gas, and let the adrenaline flow as you strive to become the ultimate street racing champion!

 Core features:

 1. Drive a car
 2. Dodge other cars, to improve score
 3. Collect items such as (lives, coins)
-4. Different types of opponents cars
+4. Different types of opponents cars, collision detection

 Additional: